BrandonHargitay/cse15l-lab-reports/lab-report3.md

 *                 selectively draws from multiple sources-Islam, history, and the region's political
 *                 and economic malaise.
 He also stresses grievances against the United States widely
 ```
+`-J`Opens chapter-2.txt and displays a status column indicating lines that match the current search.
+This feature is useful for keeping track of search results within a document, especially in a long file.

 ```bash
 less -J ./technical/911report/chapter-1.txt